Elisabeth DeLuca School of Nursing

 Annette T. Maruca, Ph.D., PMH-BC, CNE, CCHP, Associate Dean for Academic Affairs and Undergraduate Studies

-The School of Nursing offers two pre-licensure programs: a traditional 4-year baccalaureate program and an accelerated second degree Certificate Entry into Nursing/B.S.
-(CEIN/B.S. program).
-The traditional undergraduate program provides an opportunity to combine a general education with professional preparation in nursing.
-This curriculum requires four academic years.
-The accelerated second degree CEIN/B.S. program is a one-year program designed for individuals with baccalaureate degrees in other areas.
-The programs are accredited by the Commission on Collegiate Nursing Education and approved by the Connecticut State Board of Nurse Examiners.
+The Accelerated CEIN/BS in nursing track is a one-year program designed for individuals with baccalaureate degrees in other areas.
+The pre-licensure program is accredited by the Commission on Collegiate Nursing Education and approved by the Connecticut State Board of Nurse Examiners.

 Criminal Background Check

-The School of Nursing requires all students to have a criminal background check prior to the start of each academic year in which clinical placement is a required component of the program.
+The Elisabeth DeLuca School of Nursing requires all students to have a criminal background check prior to the start of each academic year in which clinical placement is a required component of the program.
 The School of Nursing contracts with an outside entity to obtain relevant background check information.
-The ‘satisfactory’ or ‘needs further follow-up’ outcome of the background check will be released to the School and to the agencies where clinical experiences are planned.
+The ‘satisfactory’ or ‘needs further follow-up’ outcome of the background check will be released to the School of Nursing and to the agencies where clinical experiences are planned.
 Students must apply directly to the outside entity and pay all associated costs.
 The outside entities’ contact information, as well as the costs associated with the criminal background check, can be found in the student handbook.

 It is important to note that the results of a student’s criminal background check may prevent a student from completing a clinical placement.
 The agency of clinical placement will make the determination whether a student can receive experiences within that site.
-The School cannot guarantee that a student will be accepted into any required clinical placement sites.
+The School of Nursing cannot guarantee that a student will be accepted into any required clinical placement sites.
 Failure to complete all required clinical activities will prevent a student from graduating from the School of Nursing.

 The following is a partial list of crimes and offenses that may negatively impact a student’s ability to complete required clinical placements: any sexual crime, any crime of violence, any drug crime, any weapon crime, property crimes, theft, robbery, burglary, embezzlement or fraud, public intoxication or substance abuse, other felonies or serious offenses which would not be appropriate in a healthcare/patient care environment.